GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### A distributed system is one in which the failure of a computer you didn’t even know existed can render your own computer unusable.
+> ### In JavaScript, there is a beautiful, elegant, highly expressive language that is buried under a steaming pile of good intentions and blunders.
 >
-> ~ *Leslie Lamport*
+> ~ *Douglas Crockford*

 ---
 ## 🏎 Quick Facts